richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Internationalized Domain Names {#security-idn}

-As specified under {{verify}}, matching of internationalized domain names is performed on A-labels, not U-labels.
+As specified under {{verify}}, matching of internationalized domain names is performed on A-labels.
 As a result, potential confusion caused by the use of visually similar characters in domain names is likely mitigated in certificate matching as described in this document.